mklarqvist/tachyon/README.md

 * **Field-specific layout**: In principle, Tachyon is implemented as a standard column-oriented management system with several layers of domain-specific heuristics providing fast and flexible data queries.
 * **High-level API**: User-friendly C++/C API for quering, manipulating, and exploring sequence data with minimal programming experience
 * **Comaptibility**: We strive to provide API calls to return YON data streams to any of the file-formats we are supplanting.
 This allows for immediate use of Tachyon without disrupting the existing ecosystem of tools.

 ---

+### Guiding principles
+* **Uniformity**.
+Tachyon is designed from data-agnostic STL-like containers and as such is decoupled from the higher-order file type-specific implementation details.
+This forces all underlying specifcations to share the same API calls.
+* **User friendliness**.
+Tachyon is an API designed to be used by human beings and simultaneously a backbone specification consumed by machines.
+It puts emphasis on user experience.
+Tachyon follows best practices for reducing cognitive load: it offers consistent and simple APIs, it minimizes the number of user actions required for common use cases, and it provides clear and actionable feedback upon user error.
+* **Modularity**.
+Tachyon is composed entirely of STL-like data containers that in turn are abstracted into higher-order type-specific containers.
+These containers are all standalone and can be plugged together with little restriction in any context.
+* **Easy extensibility**.
+Describing novel specifcations and/or adding new functionality is simple as all basic containers are data-agnostic.
+Allowing for easy extensibility and to create new tools and modules allows for near-unlimited expressiveness.

+---